 Wendy Walker – Neurological Physiotherapist

 Wendy qualified as a physiotherapist 30 years ago and specialised in neurological physiotherapy.
-At The Lindens Clinic, Sale, Manchester, she works extensively with patients with facial paralysis.
-She is a member of the Facial Function Clinic, a specialist multidisciplinary clinic based at the Manchester Royal Eye Hospital which allows patients to be assessed by a dedicated rehabilitation team including ENT & skull base, plastic and ophthalmic surgeons.
+She works extensively with patients with facial paralysis and is a member of the Facial Function Clinic, a specialist multidisciplinary clinic based at the Manchester Royal Eye Hospital which allows patients to be assessed by a dedicated rehabilitation team including ENT & skull base, plastic and ophthalmic surgeons.

 Margaret Youatt – Team Leader Physiotherapist in Plastic and Reconstructive Surgery